steven556610/graph-preprocessing-analysis/README.md

 package: powerlaw, mygene, network,numpy pandas

-In the Set2gaussian document, we need to send input which include network and pathway database information (gene set).
+In the Set2gaussian document (https://github.com/wangshenguiuc/set2gaussian), we need to send input which include network and pathway database information (gene set).

 In the preprocessing step, we will introduce how we address and do what operat on the materials.